filipeoliveira/ml-assessment/docs/decisions.md

 #### Fields: created_at and updated_at
 - I added `created_at` and `updated_at` fields to each table, this provides valuable information for debugging and auditing.
 They are not being populated or being returned to the user at the moment.

-####
-- `idx_subscribers_email` index was created at the email PK to speed up retrieval.

 #### Email as primary key
 - I'm using email as the primary key, being unique, to keep things simple for now.
 This guarantees that emails are unique and indexed.
 - A few improvements could be made here:
-   - We could use an ID field as primary key but using an *autoincrement ID* or a *email hash as the ID*.
+   - We could use an ID field as primary key but using an `autoincrement ID` or a `email hash as the ID`.
 This could give us two benefits: Flexibility for the user to change their email if necessary and even more speed on the lookup (although this point might not be noticeable).

 #### Required fields an length
 - Considering the requirements, it wans't clear if the subscriber attributes could be optional, neither their max-length.
 So on this project it's assumed that `email`, `name`, `last_name` and `status` are required and have max-length of 255.